Russell M. Nelson: Medical career

 Nelson first operated out of the University of Utah's medical school.
 He later had a practice at the Salt Lake Clinic with admission privileges at LDS Hospital.
 In 1964, he set up his own private practice with him as the lead and Conrad Jenson as an associate.
 In 1966, Nelson became head of the thoracic residency program that combined resources from the University of Utah Medical School, LDS Hospital, Primary Children's Hospital and the VA Hospital in Salt Lake City.

 In 1965, the University of Chicago offered Nelson the position as head of their department of thoracic surgery.
 Dallin H. Oaks, then a law professor at Chicago and a fellow Latter-day Saint, actively worked to recruit Nelson.
-However, after consulting with David O. McKay, Nelson turned down the offer.
+However, after consulting with church president David O. McKay, Nelson turned down the offer.

 Nelson became involved with the administrative aspects of medicine and was elected president of the Utah State Medical Association.
 He was chair of the Division of Thoracic Surgery at LDS Hospital.

 In 1981, Nelson held appointments as a visiting professor of surgery at the National Institute of Cardiology in Mexico City and the Catholic University in Santiago, Chile.
-In May 1982 he was a visiting professor at the Hospital de Clinicas in Montevideo, Uruguay.
+In May 1982, he was a visiting professor at the Hospital de Clinicas in Montevideo, Uruguay.

 Nelson was honored nationally by being elected president of the Society for Vascular Surgery for the year 1975.
 He was also a director of the American Board of Thoracic Surgery.
 Nelson traveled extensively as a medical doctor and addressed conferences in many parts of Latin America and Africa, as well as in India and China.
 He performed a total of nearly 7,000 operations before his call to be an apostle.

-In 2015, the University of Utah, along with the American College of Cardiology, created the Russell M. Nelson MD, PhD Visiting Professorship in Cardiothoracic Surgery.
+In 2015, the University of Utah, along with the American College of Cardiology, created the Russell M. Nelson, MD, PhD, Visiting Professorship in Cardiothoracic Surgery.